fastapi/fastapi/docs/en/docs/python-types.md

 # Type Hints

-**Type hints** (also called type annotations) allow you to set the type of a variable by declaring them in function parameters.
-Type hints save you time trying to remmeber the names of functions associated with various variable types by letting your coding editor do the work for you.
+**Type hints** (also called type annotations) allow you to set the type of a variable by declaring them in a function's parameters.
 FastAPI takes advantage of Python's `typing` library to create reliable editor support and provide quick type checks within a compatible coding language.

-This document offers a quick overview of type hinting works for:
+This document offers a quick overview of type hinting for:
 * Variables
 * Classes
 * Pydantic models